 Dr. Mimuro received her Ph.D. from The University of Tokyo in 2004.
 She became Assistant professor at the Institute of Medical Science, The University of Tokyo in 2005 and worked for the same institution.
-She was appointed Associate Professor in RIMD in 2017 (also hold a post in The University of Tokyo).
+She was appointed Associate Professor in RIMD in 2017.